aerogear/datasync-deployment/README.md

 * AMQ Online is installed in the cluster

 This section describes how to deploy the showcase in an Integreatly cluster from the OpenShift Service Catalog.

-* Create a new project or namespace in the OpenShift Web Console
 * In the new project use the 'Search Catalog' bar to search for 'Data Sync Showcase'
 * The form is already prefilled with all of the necessary values.
 * The only field you might want to change is `AMQ Messaging User Password`.